spectrumx/schema-definitions/definitions/sds/metadata-formats/radiohound/README.md

 # RadioHound Metadata Format under SDS

-The RadioHound metadata format was created at the Wireless Institute at the University of Notre Dame to address the storage of [periodograms](https://en.wikipedia.org/wiki/Periodogram) and related metadata.
-The format is based on SigMF and is used in the RadioHound software.
+The RadioHound metadata format is a JSON format created at the Wireless Institute at the University of Notre Dame to address the storage of [periodograms](https://en.wikipedia.org/wiki/Periodogram) and related metadata.

 ## Format description